Skip to Content

 February 2017 – February 2020

-NRA developed and promoted a voluntary septic system inspection program that offered technical and financial assistance to qualifying homeowners for the repair of 12 septic systems and the replacement of 19 others.
-Although this phase of septic system remediation has ended CRP and NRA will continue to assess in-stream water quality improvements resulting from the program.
-Results will be provided via the Nueces River Partnership webpage and CRP Basin Highlights and Basin Summary reports.
+Nueces River Authority developed and promoted a voluntary septic system inspection program that offered technical and financial assistance to qualifying homeowners for the repair of 12 septic systems and the replacement of 19 systems.
+Although this phase of septic system remediation has ended, the Clean Rivers Program and Nueces River Authority will continue to assess in-stream water quality improvements resulting from the program.
+Results can be found on the Nueces River Partnership webpage and Clean Rivers Program Basin Highlights and Basin Summary reports.

 November 2017 – February 2020